Sumico/ttp/docs/source/Match Variables/Functions.rst

 * If macro returns None - data processing continues, no additional logic associated
 * If macro returns single item - that item replaces original data supplied to macro and processed further
 * If macro return tuple of two elements - fist element must be string - match result, second - dictionary of additional fields to add to results

-Gor groups these are valid options for returned data:

-* If macro returns True or False - original data unchanged, macro handled as condition functions, invalidating result on False and keeps processing result on True
-* If macro returns None - data processing continues, no additional logic associated
-* If macro returns single item - that item replaces original data supplied to macro and processed further

 .. note:: Macro function contained within ``<macro>`` tag, each function loaded and saved into the dictionary of function name and function object, as a result cross referencing macro functions is not supported.